aws-samples/finding-untagged-resources-across-accounts/README.md

 ## Introduction

-This repository provide a sample solution for finding both untagged and tagged resource acorss accounts by using AWS Resouce Explorer (ARE).
+This repository provides a sample solution for finding both untagged and tagged resource acorss accounts by using AWS Resouce Explorer (ARE).
 It also automoate deploying a QuickSight dashboard for visualzing found resources.
 CloudFormation templates are provide for deploying:

 - A Lambda function calling ARE to list all untagged and tagged resources
 - A QuickSight dataset